luizoux/luizoux/README.md

 Back-end developer for 4 years;

-Post-Graduate Student in Applied Artificial Intelligence at Federal University of Parana (UFPR).
+Specialist in Applied Artificial Intelligence at Federal University of Parana (UFPR).

 💬 you can talk to me if you need help!